nitsuh21/shorten-url/README.md

-Shorten url helps you by
+Shorten url helps you by shortning your urls in to short